defenseunicorns/uds-runtime/README.md

 ### In Cluster

-Assumes cluster is running and `uds-core` is deployed.
+Assumes a K8s cluster is running and the appropriate K8s context has been selected

 #### Standalone Package
 ```bash